About mitochondrial donation

 Information held in the register will not be made publicly available.

 Applying for access to information on the register

 People born as a result of mitochondrial donation will be able to apply for access to their donor’s information once they turn 18 years old.

 Donors will also be able to apply for access to their own information.
 Donors will also be able to make updates to or correct information about them held on the register.

 A public consultation process on the proposed approach to introducing mitochondrial donation in Australia, ran from 5 February 2021 until 15 March 2021.

 Read the summary report.

-Extensive consultation has previously been done on the ethical, scientific and legal issues associated with mitochondrial donation.
-Read about the consultation and work undertaken by the National Health and Medical Research Council (NHMRC) in 2019–20.
+The National Health and Medical Research Council (NHMRC) consulted extensively on the ethical, scientific, and legal issues with mitochondrial donation.
+Read about the consultation and work undertaken by the NHMRC in 2019‑20.